You Don't Know My Name

-"You Don't Know My Name" is a song by American singer-songwriter Alicia Keys, issued by J Records as the lead single from her second studio album, The Diary of Alicia Keys (2003).
+"You Don't Know My Name" is a song recorded by American singer-songwriter Alicia Keys for her second studio album The Diary of Alicia Keys (2003).
 Written by Keys, Kanye West and Harold Lilly, its production, handled by the former two, is based on a sample of the 1975 song "Let Me Prove My Love to You", written by J. R. Bailey, Mel Kent and Ken Williams, and performed by the Main Ingredient.
+"You Don't Know My Name" was released as the lead single from The Diary of Alicia Keys on November 10, 2003, by J Records.

 "You Don't Know My Name" became Keys' third top-ten hit in the United States, peaking at number three on the Billboard Hot 100, as well as topping the Hot R&B/Hip-Hop Songs for eight consecutive weeks.
 Critically acclaimed, the song won a Grammy Award for Best R&B Song and a Soul Train Music Award for Best R&B/Soul Single, Female.
 It was sampled on rapper Lil Wayne's 2008 song "Comfortable", featuring Babyface and produced by West.

 Background

 "You Don't Know My Name" was written by Alicia Keys, Kanye West and Harold Lilly for her second studio album, The Diary of Alicia Keys (2003), while production was overseen by Keys and West.
-The song samples several portions from the 1975 song "Let Me Prove My Love to You" as performed by American soul and R&B group the Main Ingredient, including the vocal backgrounds and the piano, itself an interpolation of Frédéric Chopin's piano etude Winter Wind.Due to the sample, J. R. Bailey, Mel Kent and Ken Williams are also listed as songwriters.
+The song samples several portions from the 1975 song "Let Me Prove My Love to You" as performed by American soul and R&B group the Main Ingredient, including the vocal backgrounds and the piano, itself an interpolation of Frédéric Chopin's piano etude Winter Wind.
+Due to the sample, J. R. Bailey, Mel Kent and Ken Williams are also listed as songwriters.
 "You Don't Know My Name" marked the first collaboration between Keys and West.
 Lyrically, the song captures a woman's frustration and heartache as she yearns for a man’s recognition and affection, reflecting the struggles of pursuing someone who may not feel the same way.
 Introducing this song at a concert in Manchester, England, in 2012, Alicia Keys explained: "It's about that feeling you have when you see somebody that you really, really like, or at least you think you do.
 And you're trying to figure out, 'how am I supposed to say anything to this person?
 How am I supposed to introduce myself and get the story started?'
 It's not an easy thing to do.
 So maybe you could say something like this."